mvolkmann/web-translate/README.md

 We see "some-key" because `es.json` does not yet provide a translation for that key.

-After running `npm run gentran` the files `es.json` and `fr.json` contain translations for both "Hello" and "some-key".
+Run `npm run gentran`.
+This generates the files `es.json` and `fr.json` which will now contain translations for both "Hello" and "some-key".
 Depending on your build process, the app may automatically re-render in the browser.
 When "French" is selected from the dropdown